Tara Brown (singer)

 Tara Brown (born 11 October 1984) is an English acoustic gospel, contemporary Christian singer-songwriter, whose recent popularity boost followed her performance in the 2012 edition of the Time2shine Gospel Talent Search in the UK.

-Early life
+Early life and education

 Tara Brown was born in Tooting, South London.
 The 6th of 7 children born to Jamaican parents, Brown was raised in a very musical family with Grandparents, Uncles and Aunts many of whom were musical instrumentalists.
 Brown recalls becoming truly engaged with music at age 7, began composing age 10 and co-wrote her first song at age 11.
 From that age Brown's keen interest in singing and performing took flight and led to her joining the church choir.

 Brown graduated Royal Holloway, University of London with a 2:1 BA Honours degree in English and Drama.
 She went on to attend the London College of Contemporary Music where she completed a course in vocal training.

 She worked at The Petchey Academy Secondary School in Hackney as a drama teacher.